Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ## Temporal Coupling

 * Temporal coupling is about time.
 * You should always write code which allows for concurrency and to think about decoupling any time or order dependencies (Eg, a must call b, then b must call c  would be bad!)
 * By analyzing the workflow of your users, in what steps they do something, you can improve concurrency
-* Can anything they do be performed in parrallel?
+* Can anything they do be performed in parallel?
 * Design using services - independent, concurrent objects behind well-defined, stable, consistent interfaces

 ### Design for Concurrency

-* Global and static varibles must be protected from concurrent access
+* Global and static variables must be protected from concurrent access
-* Objects must always be in a valid state when they are called, and they can be called at the most awkard of times
+* Objects must always be in a valid state when they are called, and they can be called at the most awkward of times

 ## It's Just a View

 * Events are a special message that says "something interesting just happened"
-* Events should be used to singal changes in one object that some other object may be interested in
+* Events should be used to signal changes in one object that some other object may be interested in
-* This minimizes coupling between objects, the send of the event does not need to hae any explicit knowledge of the receiver.
+* This minimizes coupling between objects, the send of the event does not need to have any explicit knowledge of the receiver.
-* This is were we can use publish and subsribe
+* This is were we can use publish and subscribe
 	* Objects can subscribe to another object
 	* If an object is subscribed to an object, and then when that object is changed it will publish that something has changed
 * Model-view - controller should be used
 	* The model contains the data itself, with operations to manipulate it.
-	* The view is seprate, it is used to display the data in various ways
+	* The view is separate, it is used to display the data in various ways
-	* The controller probides a way to provide the model with new data, and pass data from the model to the view
+	* The controller provides a way to provide the model with new data, and pass data from the model to the view

 ## While You are Coding